Corporate Social Responsibility

 – Gather information and conduct scientific investigation and surveys

-– Formulate recommendations and strategies of actions and help local stakeholders to
+– Formulate recommendations and strategies of actions and help local stakeholders to implement them

 – Develop community based cooperation toward sustainable use of natural resources